IceRaptor/HumanResources/README.md

 ### TODO

 * Descriptions for MedTechs/MercTechs
+  * Background
+  * Attributes
+  * Faction loyalty
 * Add Aerospace Wings
-* Prevent MedTechs/MechTechs from lance selection
 * Hiring cost varies by planet tag *not* faction owner
   * Faction reputation influences the cost (if they are faction affiliated and you are hated, more expensive)
+* Mechwarrior & Vehicle pilots costs differ from vanilla
 * Hiring limits by type (1 aerospace, 1 medtech, etc)
 * Firing events takes forever according to t-bone; profile when firing the event
 * skill distribution mu and sigma modified by planet tags